dwyl/learn-docker/README.md

   pool_size: 10
 ```

-Use `docker-compose` if you want to run some commands, for example to create the database:
+Use `docker-compose` if you want to run commands, for example to create the database:

 `docker-compose run web mix ecto.create`